What is this condition?

 How can an ASD be closed?

-The surgical procedure follows a patient to be support by a heart-lung machine intraoperatively and the ASD is approached through an opening in the right atrium.
-Smaller ASD’s are approached differently, in that case they can be closed using a suture and oversewing the hole.
+The surgical procedure follows a patient to be supported by a heart-lung machine intraoperatively and the ASD is approached through an opening in the right atrium.
+Smaller ASD’s are approached differently, in that case, they can be closed using a suture and oversewing the hole.

 Can surgery be done using keyhole incisions?

 Maximum patients with ASD are today being treated using minimally invasive surgery.
-Surgeons perform the operations using small incision only about 4-6 cm on the right side of the chest instead of open the whole chest by making a midline incision.
+Surgeons perform the operations using small incisions of only about 4-6 cm on the right side of the chest instead of opening the whole chest by making a midline incision.

 It is performed in between the space of the ribs.
-The heart lung machine is inserted via a small incision made in groin.
+The heart-lung machine is inserted via a small incision made in the groin.
 Allowing the heart to be stopped for the sewing of the patch.
-A retractor is inserted that gently opens the narrow space between the ribs and allowing a surgeon to insert his specialized minimally invasive instruments.
-An endoscope ideally with 3d camera is inserted that will provide high-resolution image of the heart and ASD.
-The stability of the chest is fully persevered and patients recover more quickly and exhibit a smaller scare barely visible post patient recovery.
+A retractor is inserted that gently opens the narrow space between the ribs and allows a surgeon to insert his specialized minimally invasive instruments.
+An endoscope ideally with a 3d camera is inserted that will provide a high-resolution image of the heart and ASD.
+The stability of the chest is fully persevered and patients recover more quickly and exhibit a smaller scar barely visible post-patient recovery.

 Are there alternative options?

-Yes, if the ASD is not too large and has sufficient rim all around a closure device may be introduced into the heart with the use of a catheter.
-The catheter enters from the groin, continues into the heart and goes across the ASD to deploy the device.
+Yes, if the ASD is not too large and has a sufficient rim all around a closure device may be introduced into the heart with the use of a catheter.
+The catheter enters from the groin, continues into the heart, and goes across the ASD to deploy the device.